+The petition also alleged corruption among officers and poor working conditions.
 The BSF, however, had brushed aside the claim of graft, saying there are committees to deal with purchase of food items and even inspect it after it is cooked.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)